turingschool-examples/romcom/src/pseudocode.md

 # Refactor after Iteration-2

 1. making the toggle add/remove to be more dry?
    => on view saved covers need to see save cover button => on make your own cover view need to see view saved covers

+# Pseudocode Iteration-3